 Is Chiropractic Care Dangerous During Pregnancy?

-Chiropractic care is dangerous during pregnancy only if your chiropractor does not have the right certification or experience with treating pregnant patients.
+Chiropractic care is generally safe during pregnancy.
+It is dangerous during pregnancy only if your chiropractor does not have the right certification or experience with treating pregnant patients.
 If you take the following steps, you can safely receive chiropractic care during pregnancy:

 • Thoroughly research whichever chiropractor you choose to visit